 Most fliptop carts are made with plywood.
-Just like you know space is always at a premium, you also know dealing with plywood in a small shop is nearly impossible.
+Just like you know space is always at a premium, you also know dealing with plywood in a small workshop is nearly impossible.
 Not to mention if you have a small vehicle, getting the plywood home can be like stuffing sumo wrestlers in a Smart Car!

 For your convenience this post contains affiliate links to products or tools I used to complete this project.
 Click here to visit my site policies.

 This easy to build DIY 2×4 Fliptop Workbench Cart is not only a space saver, but uses only two small sheets of plywood.
 Let me tell you about its multi-tasking capabilities before I get into the construction details.
 You can mount a tool, like a miter saw on one side, then flip the top and the other side reveals a sturdy workbench.
 It’s like two pieces of shop furniture in one!
-And this being Saws on Skates, of course the fliptop workbench are is mobile.
+And this being Saws on Skates, of course the fliptop workbench is mobile.
 It’s set on top of four locking casters, so you can move it any where you need it.